zazuko/lindas-blueprint-ui-config/README.md

 To see the options for a specific command, type `node cli.js help <command>`

 For example `node cli.js help fetch-classes` will show information concerning the `fetch-classes` command

+## Customization of the initializer

+This initialization is based on running SPARQL queries on your data.
+You can find these queries in the `lib/queries` folder, in case you want to modify them.